From Dayot Upemecano, through Manuel Neuer, to Karl-Heinz Rummenigge: Bayern Munich's World Cup final tradition

-Since 1982 and West Germany’s loss to Italy in Spain, there has been at least one Bayern player in every World Cup final.
-That’s 10 straight tournaments and is a feat equalled only by Inter Milan.
+Since 1982 and West Germany’s loss to Italy in Spain, there has been at least one Bayern Munich player in every World Cup final - a joint record 11 straight tournaments (shared with Inter Milan).

 2018: France vs. Croatia